 It’s a proud, beautiful building that dates all of the way back to 1886, and it’s still used today by everyone from politicians to foreign princes.

-You can’t miss the capitol: Its white dome towers more than 145 feet in the sky.
+You can’t miss the capitol: Its gold-colored dome towers more than 145 feet in the sky.

 Its architecture has a classic, white-walled Renaissance Revival style, which is a direct nod to the United States Capitol in Washington, DC.